jappeace/offertex/README.md

 Things I really want to finish in order of priority:

-1. Template engine #14 is most important right now, this can remove all latex from python code (eventually)
+1. Issue #18 and #19 use jinjia more and remove hardcoded dependencies, these prevent other people from using this easily.
-2. Configuration langauge update #17
+2. Configuration langauge update #17.
+   JSON is too strict which is annoying to the current user.
 2. Localization #4

 ### Idea dump